mike4aday/SwiftlySalesforce/README.md

 ## Sample App
 Check out [MySalesforceAccounts](https://github.com/mike4aday/MySalesforceAccounts) for a complete, working app that uses [SwiftUI](https://developer.apple.com/documentation/swiftui/), [Swift concurrency](https://developer.apple.com/news/?id=2o3euotz) and Swiftly Salesforce to display the user's Salesforce account records.
 Though it's a relatively-trival app, it illustrates how to configure an app and quickly connect it to Salesforce.

 Before you run the sample app, edit [Salesforce.json](https://github.com/mike4aday/MySalesforceAccounts/blob/51cda01bc5c867643a9ef5085ede05e91151dfda/MySalesforceAccounts/Salesforce.json) and replace the temporary values for the consumer key and callback URL with those of your own Connected App.

-## Online Documentation
-Comning soon.

 ## Questions, Suggestions & Bug Reports
 * Open a [GitHub issue](https://github.com/mike4aday/SwiftlySalesforce/issues/new)